-Where the measures implemented to manage conflicts described above are insufficient to ensure, with reasonable confidence, that risk of damage to the interests of clients will be prevented, then the nature of the conflict of interest arising must be disclosed to those clients prior to undertaking further business with them subject to the following:
+- 6.1 Where the measures implemented to manage conflicts described above are insufficient to ensure, with reasonable confidence, that risk of damage to the interests of clients will be prevented, then the nature of the conflict of interest arising must be disclosed to those clients prior to undertaking further business with them subject to the following: - 1.
+Any disclosures should be clear, fair and not misleading; - 2.

-- 4.1.1.
-Any disclosures should be clear, fair and not misleading; - 4.1.2.
-Disclosures should be made in writing by letter or E-mail once sufficient information is available to prove any responsibilities have been properly managed or mitigated; - 4.1.3.
-The amount of detail which must be disclosed depends on the nature of the client.
-Sufficient detail must be given to enable the client to take an informed view; and

-4.1.4.
 Merely disclosing conflicts without attempting to manage them will not be sufficient.

-Disclosure is for conflicts that cannot be managed or adequately managed by other measures.

-4.1.5 In the event that the reasonable steps Ashmore has made to manage conflicts of interest are not sufficient and may potentially damage the interests of a client, we will consider whether disclosure is appropriate or whether, bearing in mind the risks involved, we should refrain from acting for the client.
+Disclosure will only be used as a last resort for conflicts that cannot be managed or adequately managed by other measures; - 3.
+In the event that the reasonable steps Ashmore has made to manage conflicts of interest are not sufficient and may potentially damage the interests of a client, we will consider whether disclosure is appropriate or whether, bearing in mind the risks involved, we should refrain from acting for the client; - 4.
+Disclosures should be made in writing by letter or E-mail once sufficient information is available to prove any responsibilities have been properly managed or mitigated; - 5.
+The disclosure must clearly state that the organisational and administrative arrangements established by Ashmore to prevent or manage that conflict are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the client will be prevented;

+6. The disclosure must include a specific description of the conflict of interest that arises in the provision of the investment service, taking into account the nature of the client to whom the disclosure is being made.
+The description must explain the general nature and sources of the conflict of interest, as well as the risks to the client that arise as a result of the conflict of interest and the steps undertaken to mitigate these risks, in sufficient detail to enable that client to take an informed decision with respect to the investment service in the context of which the conflict of interest arise s.

-5. Monitoring
+7. Monitoring

 Potential and actual conflicts of interest will be overseen by Senior Management and / or the Conflicts of Interest Officer who shall be responsible for the supervision and monitoring of the conflicts identified under this Policy.
-Where considered appropriate, Internal Audit may be requested to review the handling or management of a conflict to determine whether the internal procedures applicable to the conflict were followed.

-6. Record of conflicts
+8. Record of conflicts